SoulSwapFinance/soul-interface/docs/ORACLES.md

 # Oracles

-Currently there is two types of oracles which the sushi interface supports, Chainlink & SushiSwap TWAP.
+Currently there is two types of oracles which the soul interface supports, Chainlink & SoulSwap TWAP.

 ## Chainlink